 Every student at Kent belongs to a college whether he or she lives on campus or not.
 Each college has a bar, common rooms, game rooms, a small shop, launderette and computer facilities.
 Many classrooms are also in the college buildings.

-Student Flats: The University of Kent offers self-catered options at Park Wood, Tyler Court , Keynes College, Darwin College and Darwin Houses.
-Darwin Houses and Tyler Court are located on campus, adjacent to Darwin College.
+Student Flats: The University of Kent offers self-catered options at Park Wood, Tyler Court , Keynes Flats, and Darwin College.
 Park Wood village is about a 10-minute walk from campus and includes a student bar (Woody's), a launderette and a small shop to buy food and other essentials.
 Rooms are arranged in five- or six-bedroom houses.
 Residents share kitchen and bathroom facilities, and there is often a small common dining room.
 Students are expected to provide their own cooking utensils, pots and pans, and cutlery.
 We suggest that you wait until your arrival in Canterbury to purchase the necessary kitchen supplies, as past residents often leave assorted cooking equipment behind.

 Please also keep in mind that all on-campus housing is mostly occupied by first-year British students or other international students.
 Most second- and third-year British students live off-campus, usually in town.